-The Executive Director - Chief Investment officer (ED-CIO) is hired by the SIB, serves in an unclassified position at the SIB's pleasure, and is paid such salary as the SIB determines.
+The Executive Director (ED) is hired by the SIB, serves in an unclassified position at the SIB's pleasure, and is paid such salary as the SIB determines.

 - a.
-Administer the investment and retirement programs of RIO, Ooversee planning, supervising, and directing overall RIO programs in accordance with SIB and TFFR governance policies, and federal and state laws, and rules, and perform related work as assigned by the SIB and TFFR Board. - b.
-Responsible for the developing the annual, biannual and strategic long range plans for RIO and both the SIB and TFFR Board. - b.
-Administer the investment and programs of RIO and perform related work as assigned by the SIB and TFFR Board. - c.
-Develop administrative rules, policies and procedures necessary to administer the retirement and investments programs and seek committee and board approval for changes when appropriate. - e.d.Direct the preparation and execution of the RIO budget and legislative agenda for the agency and both the SIB and TFFR boards and evaluates and monitors financial and operational programs. - d.e.
-Represent RIO, promote RIO programs, and has the authority and responsibility to carry out the day-to-day administrative duties for RIO including developing and approving policies relating to the effective operation of the Office. - e.f.
-Develop and prepare or direct the preparation of agendas and materials, meeting minutes, required notices, procedures, and applicable rules and regulations for the retirement and investment programs and Aattend all meetings of the SIB and TFFR Board and corresponding committees. - f.g.
+Administer the investment and retirement programs of RIO, oversee planning, supervising, and directing overall RIO programs in accordance with SIB and TFFR governance policies, federal and state laws, and rules, and perform related work as assigned by the SIB and TFFR Board. - b.
+Responsible for the developing the annual, biennial and strategic longrange plans for RIO and both the SIB and TFFR Board. - c.
+Develop administrative rules, policies policies, and procedures necessary to administer the retirement and investments programs and seek committee and board approval for changes when appropriate. - d.
+Direct the preparation and execution of the RIO budget and legislative agenda for the agency and both the SIB and TFFR boards. - e.
+Represent RIO, promote RIO programs, and has the authority and responsibility to carry out the day-to-day administrative duties for RIO including developing and approving policies relating to the effective operation of the Office. - f.
+Develop and prepare or direct the preparation of agendas and materials, meeting minutes, required notices, procedures, and applicable rules and regulations for the retirement and investment programs and attend all meetings of the SIB and TFFR Board and corresponding committees. - g.
 Hire staff as necessary to carry out the responsibilities of RIO.
 Provides leadership, coaching and feedback to assigned staff, recommending measures to improve performance and increase efficiency. - h.
-The TFFR Board will participate with the Executive Director in the hiring, evaluation, and termination of the Deputy Executive Director-Chief Retirement Officer, and participate in any surveys conducted by the SIB Executive Review and Compensation Committee for executive team members.
+The TFFR Board will participate with the Executive Director in the hiring of the Deputy Executive Director-Chief Retirement Officer and participate in any surveys conducted by the SIB Executive Review and Compensation Committee for executive team members. - i.
+Maintain effective relationships with clients, members, beneficiaries, employers business partners, state officials, legislators and legislative committees, member and employer business partner stakeholder groups, the media, and the public at large relevant to both the retirement and investment programs.

-- i.
-Maintain effective relationships with clients, members, beneficiaries, employers, state officials, legislators and legislative committees, member and employer stakeholder groups, the media, and the public at large relevant to both the retirement and investment programs. - g.j.
+j.
 Advise the SIB and TFFR Board on significant issues, problems or developments pertaining to the plan, and provide recommended courses of action as appropriate regarding Board policy or action.